4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/03/HighMemSite/index.md

 1. Download and install PerfView from its [Download Page](https://github.com/Microsoft/perfview/blob/master/documentation/Downloading.md).

 2. From PerfView's memu, select ``memory`` -> ``Take Heap Snapshot From Dump``.

     ![open dump by PerfView](open-dump-by-perfview.jpg)

 3. Enter path of the dump and the output files and then click the "Dump GC Heap" button.

     ![Dump GC Heap](dump-gc-heap.jpg)

-8. The report shows the ASP.NET cache is responsible for most of the memory usage.
+4. The report shows that the ASP.NET cache is responsible for most of the memory usage.

     ![PerfView Report](perfview-report.jpg)

 ### Use WinDBG to do memory usage analysis
 1. Search WinDBG in windows 10's Microsoft store app

     ![search WinDBG](search-windbg.jpg)

 2. Install and launch the WinDbg app
 3. Open the .dmp dump file by WinDbg

     ![open dump](open-dump.png)

     >Note: This is a 32bit process, since the debugger shows `Free X86 compatible` when loading the dump